bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

     - Redirect to the initial requested resource (relayState)

 ::: warning
- Bonita "username" should match the Active directory "username", and if some user needs to use the bonita login page, their "username" should be different than their "password".
+ Bonita "username" should match the IDP "username".
+ If some users need to be able to log in without having an account on the IDP, they can use the portal login page (/loging.jsp)
+ provided they have a bonita account and their password is different from their username.
 :::

 ## Configure Bonita BPM Bundle for SAML

-The following steps needs to be apply on all existing tenants folder.
+You need to execute the following actions in the folder of each tenant for which you wan to authenticate over SAML.
-If you need to apply them on tenant created later, remind to also apply the following configuration to the initial tenant configuration:
+If you want this configuration to also apply to each tenant created later, make sure to also perform those actions in the initial tenant configuration folder:
 “setup/platform_conf/initial/tenant_template_*”

 The bundle already contains the files needed to use SAML with Bonita BPM platform.